robocorp/robocorp/tasks/README.md

 `robocorp-tasks` is a Python framework designed to simplify the development of Python automations.

-> Note: The current version is still alpha but its public API is already meant
+> Note: The current version (1.0.0) is now in beta.
+Semantic versioning is used in the project.
-> to be stable and new releases should keep backward compatibility.

 ## Why